 Along with the classics — Elite, Mikey, Chucky Egg, Panama Joe (known as Montezuma’s Revenge in the US), Paperboy, and others — is Jewels of Darkness, a trilogy of text adventure games developed by Level 9 Computing and published by Rainbird Software.
 (Rainbird coincidentally went on to publish Starglider, a space combat sim, and another of my favorite games from the 80’s.)

-Jewels of Darkness was a landmark 1986 release for both the ZX Spectrum and Commodore 64, a compilation of previously individually released titles containing a series of “heavily-inspired” Tolkien elements and references that had to be stripped out for legal reasons to do the with Tolkien estate before being re-released.
-Comprising Colossal Adventure, Adventure Quest, and Dungeon Adventure, this trio of games, now reworked, retooled, and bundled together as a trilogy for the first time, offered a cohesive fantasy narrative across three distinct but interconnected adventures.
+Jewels of Darkness was a landmark 1986 release for both the ZX Spectrum and Commodore 64.
+It was actually a compilation of previously individually released titles that contained a series of “heavily-inspired” Tolkien elements and references that had to be stripped out for legal reasons to do the with Tolkien estate before being re-released.
+Comprising Colossal Adventure, Adventure Quest, and Dungeon Adventure, this trio of games, now reworked, retooled, and bundled together as a trilogy for the first time, offered a cohesive fantasy narrative across three distinct but interconnected adventures, each taking place at a different time in the fantasy land’s history.

 The middle of 3 sisters, I was awed and inspired to discover the gushing river in my older sister’s game was a thin trickle running through a gully in mine, and a dry dust bed in my little sister’s.
 This attempt at a unified vision across all three games, geographically at least, was simply unparalleled at the time.

-Jewels of Darkness wasn’t the first text adventure game of its type.
-In fact, its first game in the series, Colossal Adventure, was actually a reimagining of the 1970’s classic Colossal Cave Adventure by Will Crowther and Don Woods.
-Colossal Cave Adventure was developed in 1975 for mainframe computers, and was widely recognized as the very first text-based adventure game.
-CCA drafted the first blueprint for interactive fiction, where players explored a virtual world (a cave system inspired by Kentucky’s Mammoth Cave) by typing text commands to navigate, collect treasures, and solve puzzles.
-The game laid the foundations for the entire adventure game genre for decades to come.
-There’s not an action adventure or RPG that doesn’t have Colossal Cave Adventure in its DNA somewhere.
+Jewels of Darkness wasn’t the first text adventure game of its kind.
+In fact, the series’ debut title, Colossal Adventure, was a direct reimagining of the 1970s classic Colossal Cave Adventure.
+Originally developed in 1975 for mainframe computers by Will Crowther and Don Woods, that foundational game is widely recognized as the birth of text-based gaming.
+It drafted the blueprint for interactive fiction: players explored a virtual world (a cavern system inspired by Kentucky’s Mammoth Cave) by typing text commands to navigate, collect treasures, and solve puzzles.
+These structural foundations helped shape the entire adventure genre for decades to come.
+Today, there isn’t a modern action-adventure or RPG that doesn’t have a piece of Colossal Cave Adventure in its DNA.

 Jewels of Darkness’ version — Colossal Adventure — was both an homage and an update to Crowther and Woods’ vision, faithfully recreating the original’s core structure, while expanding it with additional puzzles, an endgame sequence, and, in the 1986 Jewels of Darkness release for Spectrum and Commodore, static graphics and enhanced text descriptions.
 In one of many nods to the grandfather of all games, Colossal Adventure even included the “You are in a maze of twisty little passages, all alike” line from the original game.